alexpichel/okb-gatsby/content/posts/2015-09-17--crisis-outreach-response-team/index.md

 author: "marion-s"
 category: "Policing"
 tags:
-  - "Mental Illness"
+  - "Mental Illness "
-  - "Crisis Intervention (CIT)"
+  - "Crisis Intervention (CIT) "
 subTitle: "The Crisis Outreach Response Team (CORT) is made up of one deputy, one mental health professional, and a part-time data entry position."
 ---